 Andrew Howard Nichols Higher Education Research Fellowship

-Andrew Howard Nichols, Ph.D., senior director of higher education research and data analytics at The Education Trust, passed away after a tough battle with cancer in early 2021.
+Andrew Howard Nichols, Ph.D., former senior director of higher education research and data analytics at The Education Trust, passed away in early 2021.
 Shortly thereafter, Ed Trust’s Board of Directors decided to honor Dr. Nichols’ legacy by establishing the Andrew Howard Nichols Higher Education Research Fellowship .
 The goal of the fellowship is to support higher education scholars who are committed to research on college affordability and improving access and outcomes for students of color.

 Dr. Nichols dedicated his life work to fighting for equity in higher education — and demonstrated an unrelenting commitment to solid data analysis, research, and advocacy to push for college affordability and to improve outcomes for students of color as evidenced in his research publications.
 In addition to expanding the original College Results website, he also authored several seminal research papers: